The questions you should ask

 The bank deposit sweep is not subject to market risk and value loss but is subject to the risk of a bank’s failure.
 In the unlikely event a bank fails, deposits at each bank are eligible for FDIC insurance protection.
 You are responsible for monitoring your bank balances in this program and the balances in any of your other bank accounts at the same bank to determine if these, in total, exceed FDIC insurance limits.
 If your total funds in deposit at any Program Bank exceed the applicable FDIC insurance limit, the FDIC will not insure your funds in excess of the limit.
 Monies held in the Bank Deposit Sweep are not covered by SIPC.
 For further information regarding the Bank Deposit Sweep Program, refer to the Cash Sweep Program Disclosure Statement.
 A copy can be obtained from your financial professional.

-1. TradePMR is an introducing broker-dealer, Member FINRA/SIPC.
+- TradePMR is an introducing broker-dealer, Member FINRA/SIPC.

-2. Brokerage accounts carried by First Clearing, LLC, Member FINRA/SIPC.
+- Brokerage accounts carried by First Clearing, LLC, Member FINRA/SIPC.

-3. SIPC coverage is not the same as nor is it a substitute for FDIC deposit insurance.
+- SIPC coverage is not the same as nor is it a substitute for FDIC deposit insurance.
 Securities investments purchased through TradePMR and First Clearing are not FDIC insured and may lose value.

 How do you invest portfolios?

-Compass Retirement, LLC utilizes mutual funds and ETFs (electronically traded funds) from select fund families like Dimensional Funds, Vanguard, American Funds and iShares.
+Compass Retirement, LLC utilizes mutual funds and ETFs (exchange traded funds) from select fund families like Dimensional Funds, Vanguard, American Funds and iShares.
 Each client’s investment portfolio is customized and designed to meet their particular investment needs, preferences, age, distance until asset use, need for income and tolerance/capacity for risk.

 Disclosures & Privacy Policy